Wound bed preparation: Criteria for a cleansing agent

+Specific agents

 Polyhexamethylene biguanide (polyhexanide, PHMB)

 Polyhexamethylene biguanide hydrochloride is a fast-acting, broad-spectrum synthetic compound that binds to the cell envelope of both Gram-positive and Gram-negative bacteria, disrupting the bacterial cell membrane and enabling seepage of ions.
 PHMB has a long history of use as a contact lens cleanser, mouthwash and more recently in wound care.

 It is regarded as being quite safe to use as it has been incorporated as a preservative in cosmetics.
-A retrospective analysis of wound cleanser clinical efficacy and cost-effectiveness focussed on Polyhexamethylene biguanide solution, Ringer’s solution or saline in 112 venous leg ulcer patients.
-The study group received the Polyhexamethylene biguanide solution (n=59) and the control group received either Ringer’s solution or saline (n=53).
+A retrospective analysis of wound cleanser clinical efficacy and cost-effectiveness focused on polyhexamethylene biguanide solution, Ringer's solution or saline in 112 venous leg ulcer patients.
+The study group received the polyhexamethylene biguanide solution (n=59) and the control group received either Ringer's solution or saline (n=53).
 In both arms, ulcer healing patterns were evaluated.
 Within the first 3 months of treatment, a shorter time to healing was recorded in the study group when compared with the control group - 60% v.
 28% with corresponding mean time to healing being 3.31 months (study group) compared to 4.42 months (control group) p= <0.0001.
-More patients in the Polyhexamethylene biguanide group healed in the 6-month period when compared with the controls - 97% v.
+More patients in the polyhexamethylene biguanide group healed in the 6-month period when compared with the controls - 97% v.
 89%.
 The authors concluded that optimization of the local wound environment was significantly influenced through cleansing with polyhexanide solution.

-In an in vitro model developed to compare the efficiency of wound-rinsing solutions, Kaehn et al. compared four sterile wound-cleansing solutions (saline, Ringer’s solution, Prontosan® and Octenisept®) using a wound coating model consisting of slides containing dried blood plasma or fibrin.
+In an in vitro model developed to compare the efficiency of wound-rinsing solutions, Kaehn et al. compared four sterile wound-cleansing solutions (saline, Ringer's solution, Prontosan® and Octenisept®) using a wound coating model consisting of slides containing dried blood plasma or fibrin.
 The concentration of dissolved proteins was measured and the findings indicate that a surfactant containing solution (polyhexamethylene biguanide with betaine) (Prontosan®) was more effective than saline in removing the protein (adhered dried plasma or fibrin).
 The proteins in the antiseptic solution (Octenisept®) were denatured and became insoluble.
 The authors suggest this implies that the antiseptic solution is unsuitable as a 'general' wound cleanser and that its use should be restricted to infected wounds.

-In a double-blind, randomised, stratified, controlled, parallel-group study the influence of two antiseptics (octenidine, polyhexanide) versus a placebo of Ringer’s solution on wound healing in a porcine model was conducted.
+In a double-blind, randomised, stratified, controlled, parallel-group study the influence of two antiseptics (octenidine, polyhexanide) versus a placebo of Ringer's solution on wound healing in a porcine model was conducted.
 Assessment of healing was recorded using planimetry and histopathology.
-At nine days post wounding the octenidine treated wounds demonstrated retarded contraction at significantly greater extent than placebo and polyhexanide.
+At nine days post wounding, the octenidine-treated wounds demonstrated retarded contraction at significantly greater extent than placebo and polyhexanide.
 At days 18 and 28 the polyhexanide treated wounds supported contraction significantly more than placebo and octenidine.
 The polyhexanide treated wounds led to complete wound closure after 22.9 days, in comparison to the placebo octenidine treated wounds respectively, 24.1 days (p < 0.05) and 28.3 days (no statistical difference to placebo).